 Learning from the masters

 I have been extremely fortunate to have had the opportunity to study with several master shoemakers.
 I used to travel to the Netherlands regularly for work.
 While searching around Leiden, the Netherlands, for something totally unrelated, I came upon J Zierikzee Maatschoenmakerij (custom shoe shop).
 I met the owner Ginus Nusteling.
 I tried to convince Ginus to come to the US to teach, but instead he put together a workshop taught by him and his retired teacher Ad Horvers at Ginus’ beautiful home in Olderberkoop.
-Ad still teaches a few days a month for the shoe making program of the technical school in Utrecht.
-The workshop they put on for me helped me significantly to move beyond the basics.
+While now officially retired, Ad still keeps his finger on the pulse of the shoemaking scene.
+The workshop they put on for me helped me significantly to move beyond the basics and I always look forward to seeing them when I am back in the Netherlands.

 In the town of Gouda I met Mischa Bergschoff.
-Mischa, like Ginus, graduated from the program Ad teaches in Utrecht.
-Mischa is one of the most driven and meticulous shoemakers I have met.
+Mischa, like Ginus, graduated from the program Ad taught in Utrecht.
+Mischa is one of the most driven and meticulous shoemakers I have ever met.
 He won the best custom shoemaker award for Benelux in 2005, 2007, 2009 and 2011.
+He also has a tremendous understanding of anatomy, physiology and foot pathologies which make his shoes more than just spectacular to see.
 He has generously shared his advice and critiques with me.
-He taught me basic foot casting and custom last making techniques and run probably the cleanest shop you will ever see.
+He taught me basic foot casting and custom last making techniques and runs one of the cleanest shop you will ever see.

 There was life before shoes (and after)